ros-navigation/docs.nav2.org/tutorials/docs/using_docking.rst

 This script demonstrates the essential use of the Docking Server.
 However, it does not use the dock database of pre-mapped dock locations that you setup.
 After you launch Nav2 and localize your robot in your map, we can adjust ``dockRobot()`` to take in your desired ``dock_id`` and perform docking instead:
+Then, we can see the full docking system in action in a non-trivial environment!

 .. code-block:: python